-The CT Trail Census at UConn has just released another impactful report documenting increased trail usage in April & May, 2020 compared to trail usage during the same months last year.
+The CT Trail Census at UConn has just released another impactful report documenting increased trail usage in April, May, and June 2020 compared to trail usage during the same months last year.

 The report also notes that surveys are suggesting that people are starting to avoid the busiest sites and use #CTTrailsLessTraveled as well as resources such as CFPA’s interactive Blue-Blazed Hiking Trails Map to find trail options that are less crowded.

 The CT Trail Census website contains reports and stories about trail use, a “look behind the scenes” at the trail use data that is being collected around the state, and even a new podcast called “On the Trail.”

 You might enjoy looking at the trail use data for individual trails to get a good guesstimate on how busy a trail may or may not be at particular times of the day and week (of course, depending upon weather and other variables).
 For example, weekends between 1 and 4 p.m. tend to be the busiest time for trail use, and mornings during the week tend to be less busy.